Tinnitus Getting Worse? Avoid 15 Things Causing Tinnitus to Get Louder

 Allowing blood pressure to stay elevated cuts off the blood supply to your inner ear.
 This will cause more serious hearing loss with time.
 Hypertension and factors that increase blood pressure, such as stress, alcohol, and caffeine, can make tinnitus more noticeable.
 Normal blood pressure protects your ear.
 So try to maintain it.

 On an average 8 hours of sleep is necessary for the good and proper functioning of the system.
 Insomnia can have many negative impacts on the body.
 This lack of sleep disturbs your auditory or hearing system.
 If you want to live your ear long and protect yourself from tinnitus, then take adequate sleep.
-A unmanaged stress and lack of sleep will decrease the lifespan of the ear and cause tinnitus.
+Unmanaged stress and lack of sleep will decrease the lifespan of the ear and cause tinnitus.

 Sleep and migraine are interconnected to each other.
 If stress and sleep are managed properly, then there is no chance for a migraine to disturb the body.
 A migraine gives rise to various hearing problems.
 So better to ease a migraine.
 If it goes worse than concert your doctor as soon as possible.

 No doubt one should avoid alcohol as it acts as a poison for your body.
 Alcohol increases blood pressure and disturbs the whole system including the auditory system.
 It damages the inner cells of earing and causes hearing impairment.

 Drugs, caffeine and other types of alcohol increases blood pressure and cause hearing problems.
 Try to get rid of coffee, chocolate, ice cream, frozen yogurt, breakfast cereals, and hot cocoa.